In an earlier post, I talked about the emotions you may experience if you are fired or your employment is suddenly terminated.

 Today I want to cover some of the practical aspects of what to do after you have been fired.

-These tips will incorporate some of the emotions I discussed in the earlier post because they may have an impact on the process.
+Let’s dive into some tips on what to do after you’ve been fired.
+These tips will incorporate some of the emotions I discussed in the earlier post because our emotions can be part of the process.

 Start looking for another job

 I don’t think that one came as a surprise.

 If you were recently registered with any recruitment agencies, touch base with them and let them know you are back looking for work.
 Reach out to any professional connections you have who might be able to help in your job search.

 Head over to LinkedIn and see what opportunities are listed.